Alice Seeley Harris: Family and origins

 Alice Seeley was born in Malmesbury to Aldred and Caroline Seeley.
 Her sister, Caroline Alfreda Seeley, was a school teacher.

-In 1894, she met her future husband John Harris.
+In 1894, she was training for the Civil Service in London and attending missionary classes where she met her future husband John Harris.
 Finally in 1897, after seven years of trying, Alice was accepted to go out to the Congo Free State.
 Shortly afterwards, Alice and John got married on 6 May 1898 at a registry office in London.

-They had four children: Alfred John, Margaret Theodora, Katherine Emmerline (known as “Bay”) and Noel Lawrence.
+They had four children, Alfred John, Margaret Theodora, Katherine Emmerline (known as “Bay”) and Noel Lawrence.

 Alice spent many years in Frome in Somerset and died at the age of 100 in 1970 at Lockner Holt in Guildford, Surrey.

 Career

-In 1889, aged 19, Alice entered the Civil Service and was later appointed to the Accountant General’s office in General Post Office, London.
+In 1889, aged 19, Alice entered the Civil Service and was later appointed to the Accountant General's office in General Post Office, London.
 Alice gave her spare time to Frederick Brotherton Meyer's mission work at Regent's Park Chapel and later Christ Church, Lambeth.

 Alice left the Civil Service to enter Doric Lodge, the training college of the Regions Beyond Missionary Union.
 Four days later, as her honeymoon, Alice sailed with John on the SS Cameroon to the Congo Free State as missionaries with the Congo-Balolo Mission.
 They arrived in the Congo three months later, on 4 August 1898, and then travelled to the Mission Station Ikau near Basankusu.
 She was appalled and saddened at what she witnessed there and began campaigning for the human rights of the Congolese natives to be recognised.